shuxian12/llama2.openvino/README.md

 - Please follow the Licence on HuggingFace and get the approval from Meta before downloading llama checkpoints, for more [information](https://huggingface.co/meta-llama/Llama-2-7b-hf)

-- Please notice this repository is only for a functional test and personal study, and you can try to quantize the model to further optimize the performance of it
+- Please notice this repository is only for a functional test and personal study.

 ## Requirements

 - Linux, Windows
-- Python >= 3.8.0
+- Python >= 3.9.0
 - CPU or GPU compatible with OpenVINO.
 - RAM: >=32GB
 - vRAM: >=8GB